Per person :

-This one-week-long tour of Iceland showcases the ever-changing scenery of the Icelandic countryside, adorned with mountains and valleys, volcanoes and waterfalls, glaciers, rivers, hot springs and much more.
-This tour is perfect for those who want to experience the very best of the variety of Icelandic landscape, culture, and history in one week.
-You will visit two of Iceland’s three National Parks and there are opportunities to do some walking in the beautiful countryside most days during the tour.
-Accommodations are in country hotels, simple and clean, and all rooms are with private facilities.
+Iceland Country Life is an ideal tour for those who want to experience the whole variety of Icelandic landscape, culture, history, and nature in only nine days.
+You visit two of Iceland’s three national parks, and there are opportunities to do some walks in the beautiful countryside most days during the tour.
+Accommodation is in a mix of 3 and 4-star hotels; all rooms are with private facilities.

 The Flybus airport shuttle picks you up at your hotel and takes you to Keflavik airport.

 Maximum 20 people

 Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
 In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded but the local guides will try their best to find reasonable alternatives where and whenever possible.